FarsanBaloo/MAS-Builders-Planning-AI2/README.md

 This project was developed as part of the **AI2 course** in symbolic and evolutionary AI, focusing on **multi-agent systems, planning, and evolutionary computation**.

----

-Would you like me to also shorten the **Building Requirements & Prices** into a **compact table** (instead of long text + table), so the README looks less like a lab report and more like a professional project summary?